 Dealing with Repeating Complaints

 We are committed to dealing with all complaints fairly and impartially, and to providing a high quality service to those who make them.
 However, there are occasions when contact from a complainant becomes too frequent or complex that it hinders our consideration of their complaints, or those made by other people.
 We refer to such complainants as either vexatious or unreasonably persistent, and in such cases we may take action to limit the contact the complainant has with us.
 Such occurrences are rare, and we will first write to the complainant to advise that their contact is no longer considered reasonable.
-Further information can be found in our Policy on the Management of Unreasonable Complainant Behaviour (docx).
+Further information can be found in our Policy on the Management of Unreasonable Complainant Behaviour (Word, 92KB).

 If you'd like to take things further – Local Government and Social Care Ombudsman